Eena contemplated Shanks’ story as she slouched on the edge of the

 Efren sighed heavily, but ultimately he backed against the wall,

-Eena groaned at the weight of her sword, barely able to keep it
+hall.
+Eena groaned at the weight of her sword, barely able to keep it upright.
+This

 The blade sliced easily through her flesh, and Eena screamed out in